facebook

 • Step back in history at Elsamere, the home of Born Free

-• Seek Black and White Rhino in Lake Nakuru National Park
+• Seek Black and White Rhino in Nairobi National Park

-• Meet Sudan, Fatu and Najin the last remaining Northern White Rhinos
+• Meet Fatu and Najin the last remaining Northern White Rhinos

 • Explore the incredible ranches and private conservancies of Ol Pejeta and Swara Plains

-• Search for the Big 5 in the Masai Mara and photograph herds of elephant as they wander by Mt Kilimanjaro
+• Photograph herds of elephant as they wander by Mt Kilimanjaro

 Kenya Rhino and Ranches Self Drive Safari Itinerary Summary